Tested: Is Squarespace Good For SEO in 2024?

 But at the end of the day, technical SEO analysis (and of course recommendations for improvements) is what our tool is all about.
 So it would be remiss of us to recommend a CMS platform where you are unable to fully optimize your site.

 There are just too many holes.
-And certain optimization tasks (like adding alt text to images) seem unnecessarily hard to complete.
+And certain optimization tasks (like editing canonical tags) seem unnecessarily hard to complete.
+Unfortunately, Squarespace hasn’t made significant improvements in this area over the past few years.

 But with that being said: